Motasem-E/alexa-chatgpt/README.md

+# Alexa Conversational skill with ChatGPT integration

-1- For installation, please follow Installation.md instructions 2- Billing: num_tokens(prompt) + max_tokens \* max(n, best_of)
+### 1- For installation, please follow Installation.md instructions

+### 2- Billing: num_tokens(prompt) + max_tokens \* max(n, best_of)
-Recursos

-- Funcionalidade: Chat em ingles e português
-- Configuração: É possível selecionar no código o nome do speaker
-- Funcionalidade: Continuar a última conversa, se pedir continuar várias vezes consecutivas, será concatenado o historico das conversas para CHATGPT continuar
-- Funcionalidade: Gravar historico de conversa (user e IA)
-- Configuração: limit o numero de conversas a serem gravados
+### 3- Features & Configurations:

+- Feature: Chat Languages in English and Portuguese

+- Feature: Continue last conversation.
+When asked to continue several consecutive times, the conversation history will be concatenated for CHATGPT to continue.
+- Feature: Persist chat history in S3 bucket or DynamoDB

+- Configuration: Speaker selection in code

+- Configuration: limit chat history persistence